ibiapleo/learning-C/README.md

 ## Repository Structure

-- Each folder contains exercises organized by theme or difficulty level.
+- Each folder contains exercises organized by theme.
 - Each exercise has a source code file with a `.c` extension, along with any additional support files (such as input/output files or compilation scripts).

 ## How to Use